adedomin/CSC450-project-proposal/outline/head.md

 #    pandoc
 #    pandoc-citeproc

-title: "Literature Review + Outline: Object Shells"
+title: "Literature Review + Outline - jcom: A JavaScript Object Shell"
 #author: Anthony DeDominic
 abstract: |
     *This is merely the background on my subject, tying together research garnered over the weeks.*